AngeloRai/AngeloRai/README.md

 <br><br>
 <hr>

-I'm always looking to grow my personal and professional network.
-Feel free to connect via LinkedIn or contact me directly at angraimondi@gmail.com.

 ### **I'm a full-stack web developer!**

 I am an curious learner and have always valued people and relationships.